 Connection Management layers identify and block unwanted email messages before accepting the message body for further processing.
-For the average small or medium organization, more than half of the total email volume can be blocked using Connection Management techniques.
+For the average small or medium organization, you can block more than half of the total email volume using Connection Management techniques.
 Extremely large Internet Service Providers (ISPs) or even small web hosts, while under attack, may observe block rates at the Connection Management layers exceeding 99 percent of total email volume.

 Denial of Service Protection